 Figure F1.
-Predicted $(\hat{Y})$ vs. observed (Y) total carbon content [%] by calibrating a PLSR of a RS-LOCAL subset with 5, 7 and 10 local HAFL samples (a) and validating it with 58 local HAFL samples (b).
-The error bars signify the SD and where none are present, the components remained identical across 5 repeats and thus SD = 0.
+Predicted (\hat{Y}) vs. observed (Y) total carbon content (percent) by calibrating a PLSR of a RS-LOCAL subset with five (1), seven (2) and 10 (3) local HAFL samples (a) and validating each with 58 local HAFL samples (b), respectively.
+The error bars signify the SD, and where none are present, the components remained identical across five repetitions and, thus, SD = 0.